debMan/cheatSheets/grep-cheatsheet.md

 ## More info:

-For more info about regex [click here](https://www.computerhope.com/unix/regex-quickref.htm)
+For more info about regex [click here](https://www.computerhope.com/unix/regex-quickref.htm).
+And another for regex is [](http://www.grymoire.com/Unix/Regular.html)